The police took my phone. When can I get it back?

 4. Are there any criminal property confiscation proceedings on foot?

 Even if the phone has no evidentiary value, police can refuse to return it if, for example, you are liable to be declared a drug trafficker, or if the phone may be confiscated for other reasons under the confiscations legislation.
+In these situations the phone would be confiscated as criminal property notwithstanding that it didn’t contain evidence of a specific offence.

 Conclusion

-Generally, if police seize your phone, and download it and there’s no relevant evidence on it, you should be able to get your phone back before the conclusion of your case.
 However, there are a variety of different reasons why police may hold onto your phone either until the end of your matter, or permanently.
 If you require expert advice concerning the return of your phone in your case, don’t hesitate to contact James Jackson Criminal Defence today.